MARGARET OF CONNAUGHT

-Margaret, known as Daisy, was baptised in the Private Chapel of Windsor Castle on 11 March 1882 and her godparents were Queen Victoria (her paternal grandmother); the Wilhelm I, German Emperor (her maternal great-granduncle); Victoria, German Crown Princess (her paternal aunt); Friedrich Karl of Prussia and Maria Anna of Anhalt-Dessau (her maternal grandparents); Augusta of Hesse-Kassel (Queen Victoria’s aunt); Albert Edward, Prince of Wales (her paternal uncle) and Prince Charles of Prussia (maternal great-grandfather).
+Margaret, known as Daisy, was baptised in the Private Chapel of Windsor Castle on 11 March 1882 and her godparents were Queen Victoria (her paternal grandmother); Wilhelm I, German Emperor (her maternal great-granduncle); Victoria, German Crown Princess (her paternal aunt); Friedrich Karl of Prussia and Maria Anna of Anhalt-Dessau (her maternal grandparents); Augusta of Hesse-Kassel (Queen Victoria’s aunt); Albert Edward, Prince of Wales (her paternal uncle) and Charles of Prussia (maternal great-grandfather).

 Margaret and her younger sister, Patricia, were regarded as two of the most beautiful and eligible princesses in Europe, so their uncle, Edward VII, wanted them to make good marriages.
 After visits to the royal families in Spain and Portugal, it was expected both girls would marry into either family but it wasn’t to be as Margaret was destined to meet the love of her life in Cairo.